 MUA maintains an open-door policy and encourages students and their families to visit the campus on Nevis.
-Visiting the campus will allow students to meet current students and faculty, tour the campus facilities and sit in on classes.
+Visiting the campus will allow students to meet current students and faculty, tour the campus facilities, sit in on classes and visit the dormitories.
 To avoid arriving during semester breaks and exam periods, please contact the campus Administration Office (869-469-9177) for assistance in scheduling your visit.